Humaidu/material/Intro-to-Python:-Labs.md

 # Stretch
 Well done if you've come so far.
 Below are some harder labs that will take more time.
 Everyone should hopefully get at least this far :)

+## Stretch: Roman Numerals
+Write a function that takes a number and prints out its value in *Roman Numerals*

+e.g. 3 = III, 56 = LVI etc...

 ## <a name="complex"></a>Stretch: Complex numbers
 Investigate the `complex` numeric type.
 In a file called `mandelbrot.py`, write a function called `mandelbrot`